Aderonke24/DSA-CYBERSECURITY/README.md

          - Create a virtual Switch: Private Switch (for communication between the Virtual machines **ONLY** usually for testing attack scenerio and External Switch (Ta gain access to the internet)
          - Connect both virtual Machines to thesame switch for them to communicate.
-         - if both can communicate through ping command or share file, the virtual security llab has been created.
+         - if both can communicate through ping command or share file, the virtual security lab has been created.